Fake news – a dangerous distraction

 Although this is good advice for consumers, these rules are useful for advertisers too.
 Producing adverts that don’t fall into these traps will lessen the risk of them being mistaken for fake news.
 If you are not a household name, actively foster trust within your ads.

 E.A.T and Y.M.Y.L are incredibly important ranking signals in certain industries.
-We at Ayima have powerful experience with maximising these signals.
+We at Ayima have powerful experience with maximizing these signals.
 For example, we boosted a nutritional and health advice provider from a 12% to 69% share of voice on the Google search page on their target keywords over the course of six months.

 Big brands admittedly have it easier in the face of fake advertising, as the familiarity of the brand implies reliability and trust.
 But with these new tools, available from Facebook and Google, small and local businesses can now benefit from their honest advertising and credible reporting.